Sandross/Sandross/README.md

 Sandross@github
 -------------------------
 💻 I'm a Software Engineer
-📚 I'm currently working as Software Developer for RadarFit 📝 I have a strong interest in Web Development, Programming Algorithms and Logic 🌱 Learning about Back-End
+📚 I'm currently working as a Software Developer for RadarFit 📝 I have a strong interest in Web Development, Programming Algorithms and Logic 🌱 Learning about Back-End
 🌟 Main language: JavaScript